 Another advantage that less complex models can offer is their relatively modest hardware requirements.
 This becomes a key decision point in resource constrained environments, as shown by Wagstaff et al. \cite{10.1145/3292500.3330656}.
-They worked on deploying ML models to a range of scientific instruments onboard Europa Clipper spacecraft.
+They worked on deploying ML models to a range of scientific instruments onboard the Europa Clipper spacecraft.
 Spacecraft design is always a trade-off between the total weight, robustness and the number of scientific tools onboard.
 Therefore computational resources are scarce and their usage has to be as small as possible.
 These requirements naturally favor the models that are light on computational demands.
 The team behind Europa Clipper used machine learning for three anomaly detection tasks, some models took time series data as input and some models took images, and on all three occasions simple threshold or PCA based techniques were implemented.
-They were specifically chosen because of their robust performance and low demand on computational power.
+They were specifically chosen because of their robust performance and low demand for computational power.

 A further example of a resource-constrained environment is wireless cellular networks, where energy, memory consumption and data transmission are very limited.
-Most advanced techniques, such as deep learning, are not considered yet for practical deployment, despite being able to handle highly dimensional mobile network data \cite{challita2019machine}.
+Most advanced techniques, such as deep learning, are not considered yet for practical deployment, despite being able to handle high dimensional mobile network data \cite{challita2019machine}.

 The ability to interpret the output of a model into understandable business domain terms often plays a critical role in model selection, and can even outweigh performance considerations.
-For that reason decision trees (DT), which can be considered a fairly basic ML algorithm, are widely used in practice.
-For example, Hansson et al. \cite{hansson2016machine} describe several cases in manufacturing that adopt DT due to its high interpretability.
+For that reason decision trees (DT) \cite{quinlan1986induction}, which can be considered a fairly basic ML algorithm, are widely used in practice.
+DT presents its branching logic in a transparent way that resembles human decision process, which allows for interpretation and auditing.
+Hansson et al. \cite{hansson2016machine} describe several cases in manufacturing that adopt DT because of their interpretability.